civictechdc/codefordc.github.com/_resources/codeofconduct.md

 # Code of Conduct

-This code may be summed up simply: Be Kind.
-However, since this does not always happen, we  have elaborated on this principle below.

-## What is this?

 Code for DC is an organization about working, as a group, to empower ourselves and others to improve our local community through technology.
-This code of conduct serves to ensure that everybody and anybody who wishes to participate is able to do so, and applies to all Code for DC events, from hackathons to happy hours.
-Code for DC is committed to providing a safe and welcoming space, without regard to age, gender, race, sexual orientation, gender identity, disability, physical appearance, religion, level of technological knowledge, or any other attribute.
+Code for DC is committed to providing a safe and welcoming space, without regard to age, gender, race, ethnicity, nationality, sexual orientation, gender identity, gender expression, disability, physical appearance, religion, level of knowledge, level of experience, or any other attribute.
 The captains of Code for DC ("Captains") share the responsibility of enforcing these policies as necessary to maintain an open and welcoming environment.

 As the organizers of Code for DC, we believe that the below principles are essential to maintaining this environment.
 In addition, we believe that they are good principles for life in general.

+## Applicability

+This code of conduct serves to ensure that everybody and anybody who wishes to participate is able to do so, and applies to all Code for DC events, from hackathons to happy hours.
+Further, it applies to online activities related to Code for DC, including postings on GitHub, Slack, and Google Groups.

 ## Principles

 ### Do Not Harass

 Harassment is any unwelcome or hostile behavior towards another person for any reason.
-This includes, but is not limited to, intimidation, physical contact, sexual advances (verbal or physical), or other conduct that makes others uncomfortable.
+This includes, but is not limited to, offensive verbal comments related to personal characteristics or choices, sexual images or comments, deliberate intimidation, bullying, stalking, following, harassing photography or recording, sustained disruption of discussion or events, nonconsensual publication of private comments, inappropriate physical contact, or unwelcome sexual attention.
+Conduct need not be intentional to be harassment.

 Code for DC will not tolerate such behavior.